-Found 10 - 20 results of 72 programs matching keyword "solar wind damage"
+Found 10 - 20 results of 75 programs matching keyword "solar wind damage"

+How can a wind-powered sailboat move faster than the wind?
+Why do the America's Cup sails look like airplane wings?
+With the beginner in mind, Exploratorium senior scientist Paul Doherty introduces the basic physics of sailing and sail design.
+This After Dark event presented a collection of objects, organizations, and activities use various alternative energy sources, and also looked at sustainably raised food.
 Astronomer Dr. Isabel Hawkins's journey to the stars began with two chance moments of enchantment with celestial bodies in her native Argentina.
 Inspired by the mystery of the sky, she went on to study physics and astronomy in California and then to work for 20 years as a research astronomer at UC Berkeley.
 Now retired from research and devoted to inciting a love of the stars and sky in young people, Dr. Hawkins reflects on her own initial moments of inspiration, on sharing her love of stars with others, and on how astronomy can, and should, remind us of our connection to one another, under a canopy of mystery.

+The Exploratorium Eclipse team drives back to Urumqi with our partners from XJTV, after the live broadcast.
+It was pretty hot, probably above 40 °C most of the way, and a 14 hour drive.
+This is a time-compressed video of of the trip out to the Weizi Gorge (Yiwu) along China’s cloud-covered Silk Road.
 Have you ever wondered exactly what clouds are made of, or what the difference is between a cumulus and lenticular cloud?
 Clouds are an ever-present, ever-changing part of our natural landscape.
 They come in a huge variety of shapes and sizes, and capture our imagination with their endless permutations.
 Join Exploratorium Senior Scientist Paul Doherty for a live Webcast about cloud physics.
 Paul will discuss the basic makeup of clouds, and explore some of the aspects that make them such a rich part of our daily lives.

 Dr. Laura Peticolas is a physicist at UC Berkeley's Space Physics Research group.
 She studies the Aurora to learn more about the Earth and the workings of our Solar System.
 She's currently working with NASA's Mars data to understand why the Martian aurora looks the way it does.
 In this podcast she discusses her research, her inspiration and how and why scientists sonify data.
 View a selection of video clips from three exhibits that are part of the new Outdoor Exploratorium collection at Fort Mason.
 We tour the NOAA Atmospheric Research Observatory at the South Pole where scientists are monitoring carbon dioxide levels, CFCs, solar radiation, and the ozone hole.
 Ice Stories correspondent Kelly Carroll reports from a storm at Tango 1 Camp, a remote camp deep in the Transantarctic Mountains.
 Thanksgiving Day weather at McMurdo Station, Antarctica, turned out to be pretty interesting, as weather always can change quickly here.
 Our holiday weekend greeted us with 50 mph winds, but it didn’t affect the great feast we had in the dining hall.
-An Exploratorium and NASA Sun-Earth Connection Education Forum Event